Theresa Catalano Professor

 She teaches courses related to language education including:

 - Secondary World Language Methods (TEAC 451, 452R, 894R)

 - Intercultural Communication (TEAC 813J)

-- Teaching ELLS in the Elementary Education Classroom (TEAC 317)
+- Teaching Multilingual Learners in the Elementary/Secondary Classroom (TEAC 317, TEAC 413M)

 - Introduction to Multimodal Textual Analysis (TEAC 930M)

 - Foundations of Dual Language Education (TEAC 815A)

 - Spanish in the Content Areas (TEAC 815J)